-Contrary to current belief, we would like to give the impression that vitamin D deficiency state is not merely a simple dietary inadequacy, but also an immediate outcome of metabolic syndrome and its closely related attendant, the non-alcoholic fatty liver disease (NAFLD).
-We would like to put forward the idea of vitamin D malabsorption and impaired 25 hydroxylation of vitamin D precursors as the major operating factors for currently observed low serum 25- hydroxy vitamin D levels.
+Contrary to current belief, we would like to raise the impression that vitamin D deficiency state is not merely a simple dietary inadequacy, but an immediate outcome of metabolic syndrome and its closely related attendant, the non-alcoholic fatty liver disease (NAFLD).
+We would like to put forward the idea of vitamin D malabsorption and impaired 25 hydroxylation of vitamin D as the two major operating factors with regard to the currently observed low serum 25- hydroxy vitamin D levels in human.